ryotoko/sm64-port/README.md

 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.
 - Naming and documentation of the source code and data structures are in progress.
 - Efforts to decompile the Shindou ROM steadily advance toward a matching build.
-- Beyond Nintendo 64, it can also target Linux and Windows natively.
+- Beyond Nintendo 64, it can also target Linux, Windows and the Wii U natively.

 This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.

 ## Building native executables

+### Wii U

+1. Follow the instructions in the ProgrammingOnTheU tutorial to get the prerequisites for your building system: https://github.com/yawut/ProgrammingOnTheU.
+  * For Windows, you will mainly be using MSYS2.
+2. Install git, make, python3 and SDL2 using pacman: `(dkp-)pacman -S git make python3 wiiu-sdl2`.
+3. Clone the repo: `git clone https://github.com/aboood40091/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
+4. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
+5. Run `make` to build.
+Qualify the version through `make VERSION=<VERSION>`.
+Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
+6. The executable binary will be located at `build/<VERSION>_wiiu/sm64.<VERSION>.f3dex2e.rpx`.
+7. You can then proceed to install the RPX to the home menu or as a homebrew app in the Homebrew Launcher.

 ### Linux

+0. Change `TARGET_WII_U ?= 1` to `TARGET_WII_U ?= 0` in the Makefile.
 1. Install prerequisites (Ubuntu): `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`.
-2. Clone the repo: `git clone https://github.com/sm64-port/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
+2. Clone the repo: `git clone https://github.com/aboood40091/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
 3. Place a Super Mario 64 ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
 4. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
 Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 5. The executable binary will be located at `build/<VERSION>_pc/sm64.<VERSION>.f3dex2e`.

 ### Windows

+0. Change `TARGET_WII_U ?= 1` to `TARGET_WII_U ?= 0` in the Makefile.
 1. Install and update MSYS2, following all the directions listed on https://www.msys2.org/.
 2. From the start menu, launch MSYS2 MinGW and install required packages depending on your machine (do **NOT** launch "MSYS2 MSYS"):
   * 64-bit: Launch "MSYS2 MinGW 64-bit" and install: `pacman -S git make python3 mingw-w64-x86_64-gcc`
   * 32-bit (will also work on 64-bit machines): Launch "MSYS2 MinGW 32-bit" and install: `pacman -S git make python3 mingw-w64-i686-gcc`
   * Do **NOT** by mistake install the package called simply `gcc`.
 3. The MSYS2 terminal has a _current working directory_ that initially is `C:\msys64\home\<username>` (home directory).
 At the prompt, you will see the current working directory in yellow. `~` is an alias for the home directory.
 You can change the current working directory to `My Documents` by entering `cd /c/Users/<username>/Documents`.
-4. Clone the repo: `git clone https://github.com/sm64-port/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
+4. Clone the repo: `git clone https://github.com/aboood40091/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`.
 5. Place a *Super Mario 64* ROM called `baserom.<VERSION>.z64` into the repository's root directory for asset extraction, where `VERSION` can be `us`, `jp`, or `eu`.
 6. Run `make` to build.
 Qualify the version through `make VERSION=<VERSION>`.
 Add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 7. The executable binary will be located at `build/<VERSION>_pc/sm64.<VERSION>.f3dex2e.exe` inside the repository.